superseriousbusiness/gotosocial/docs/configuration/oidc.md

 ### Dex

 [Dex](https://dexidp.io/) is an open-source OIDC Provider that you can host yourself.
+The procedure for installing Dex is out of scope for this documentation, but you can check out the Dex docs [here](https://dexidp.io/docs/).

-To configure Dex and GoToSocial to work together, create the following client under the `staticClients` section of the Dex config:
+To configure Dex and GoToSocial to work together, create the following client under the `staticClients` section of your Dex config:

 ```yaml
 staticClients: